- What do I do about tax when starting work?

 There are specific rules governing residence and non residence for tax purposes, for further details and information see: Leaflet Res.1: Going to Work Abroad - A Guide to Irish Income Tax.

-I am coming to Ireland to take up a temporary employment and will not become resident for Irish tax purposes.
-What tax credits are I entitled to?
+I am coming to ireland to take up a temporary job and will not become resident for Irish tax purposes.
+What tax credits am I entitled to?

 If during the tax year in question you are a resident of another Member State of the European Union and 75% or more of your world-wide income for this year is taxable in Ireland you will be entitled to full tax credits and reliefs.

 Proportionate credits and reliefs are available to non-resident Irish citizens, to citizens, subjects or nationals of another European Union Member State and to residents or nationals of a country with which Ireland has a double taxation agreement that provides for such allowances.
 The proportion of credits is determined by the relationship between your incomes for the tax year that is subject to Irish tax, over your income from all sources.